2016 World Twenty20: Teams

 For the second time, the tournament featured 16 teams.
 All ten full members qualified automatically, joined by the six associate members: Ireland, Scotland, Netherlands, Afghanistan, Hong Kong and Oman who all qualified through the 2015 ICC World Twenty20 Qualifier, played in Ireland and Scotland between 6 and 26 July 2015.
 Oman made its debut in the tournament.

 The top eight Full Member nations in the ICC T20I Championship rankings as of 30 April 2014 automatically progressed to the Super 10 stage, with the remaining eight teams competing in the group stage.
 From the group stage, Bangladesh and associate nation Afghanistan advanced to the Super 10 stage.
 Test playing nation Zimbabwe and Ireland failed to advance to the Super 10 stage for the second time.

 In October 2015 Shahryar Khan, chairman of the Pakistan Cricket Board (PCB), said that Pakistan would consider pulling out of the tournament if the series against India did not go ahead.
 Although the series was ultimately cancelled, Pakistan received government clearance in February 2016 to visit India to compete in the tournament.
 In early March, Pakistan sent a delegation to assess the security arrangements ahead of the tournament.
-Following the visit, the match between India and Pakistan was moved from Dharamsala to Eden Gardens in Kolkata, at the request of the PCB, and on 11 March, Pakistan confirmed their participation at the tournament.
+Following the visit, the match between India and Pakistan was moved from Dharamsala to Eden Gardens in Kolkata, at the request of the PCB, and on 11 March, Pakistan confirmed their participation in the tournament.